 Barbados Essential Guide: 7 Ultimate Highlights And Best Time To Visit

 Barbados is a tropical paradise in the Caribbean renowned for its stunning beaches, vibrant culture, and historic sites.
-This post is an essential guide to Barbados with the 7 must-see highlights, best time to visit and how to get around.
+Check out this essential guide to Barbados with the 7 must-see highlights, best time to visit and how to get around.

 During our 2-week Caribbean cruise in 2024, we also visited Barbados and fell immediately in love with it.
 The rugged coastline in the north, the breathtaking Bathsheba beach, and the UNESCO World Heritage Site Bridgetown are just a few of the spots you should not miss.